leonlatsch/godaddy-dyndns/README.md

 ## Usage

 - Clone the repository.
+- Enter your api credentials and domain name at the top of the script.
 - run the script to test it.
 - I reccomand setting up a cron job to update the dns entry every hour: `0 * * * * /path/to/script.py`

-If you have questions feel free to create an isseu.
+If you have questions feel free to create an issue.